slavikdev/universal-coding-rules/README.md

 # Universal Coding Rules
 Set of rules which can be used as a guideline in any software project.

+## Architecture
+Specifics should depend on abstractions.
+Low level modules should depend on high level modules, not the other way.
+Business layer is an abstraction.
+Web application and database are low level specifics.
+Your domain objects should have no idea they are part of a web application or use a specific database.

 ## Classes
 ### Layout
 * Put your publics above and privates below.